 Inherited file descriptors are restored at restart.
 Applications using R10000 counters through the /proc interface are checkpoint safe, provided the /proc file descriptor is closed.

 Open Pipes

 Applications with SVR3 or SVR4 pipes open can be checkpointed and restarted without restrictions.
-Pipe data is also saved and restored.
+Pipeline data and streams pipe message modes are also saved and restored.

-SVR4 Shared Memory
+Shared Memory and Semaphores